fisadev/zombsole/README.rst

 The default parameters your ``Player`` instance will need when created are a friendly name ("terminator" in the example) and a color (blue, cyan, green, grey, magenta, red, white, or yellow).
 You can also specify the weapon you want to use, importing them from the ``weapons`` module.
+But don't abouse this, try to keep it challenging (i.er, don't create an army full of shotguns, be humble, it's a zombie apocalypse, not WW3).

 Colaborative for the win
 ------------------------